-a=3gpp_360video:100<sp>cap=VDP<sp>PPM:[packing information]

-An RTP header extension to carry the selected viewport information (azimuth, elevation and tilt) of the delivered stream may be used as previously discussed in sections 6.1 and 9.4 of the Permanent document when SEI messaging is not used for carrying rotation information for the HQ viewport.
-The resolution in the imageattr corresponds to the resolution of the encoded picture.
-The resolution of the viewport may be higher than the background.

-Full Pipeline

-The full pipeline is shown in Figure 9.12.9.
-A high-quality viewport is encoded in the same way as described in part c for HQ viewport-only delivery.
+A high-quality viewport is encoded in the same way as described in x.9.3 for HQ viewport-only delivery.
 In addition, a LQ 360-degree viewport-independent version of the video is encoded.
-Both streams are packed together, packetized and delivered to the receiver.
-The receiver unpacks, decodes, reverse rotates the HQ viewport to the right coordinates and finally renders
+Both streams are packed together, packetized and delivered to the ITT4RT-Rx client.
+The ITT4RT-Rx client unpacks, decodes and reverse rotates the HQ viewport to the right coordinates.
+The viewport region is rendered on top of the low-quality background.